mozilla/mozpool/README.md

    The API has changed to correspond: the `/api/device/list?details=1` resource now includes an `image` key for every device, rather than `last_image` (which was accidentally undocumented).
  * Bug 826746: Lifeguard now notifies Mozpool explicitly when an operation for a request is complete.
  * Bug 837241: Lifeguard prefers SUT over relays and ping when it is available, falling back where necessary.
+ * Bug 834568: The lifeguard 'free' state has been dropped in favor of the 'ready' state.
+   Devices in the ready state may or may not be attached to a request.
+ * The lifeguard UI now displays a link to the attached request for a device, if any.

 2.0.3
 =====